-- The most recent PPA zone status available in 2022 and 2021 is for the plan's year-end during 2021 and 2020, respectively.
+- (1) The PPA zone status represents the most recent available information for the respective plan, which may be 2022 or earlier for the 2023 year and 2021 or earlier for the 2022 year.
 The zone status is based on information that we received from the plan and is certified by the plan's actuary.
-Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the orange zone are less than 80 percent funded and have an Accumulated Funding Deficiency in the current year or projected into the next six years, plans in the yellow zone are less than 80 percent funded and plans in the green zone are at least 80 percent funded. - (2) Indicates whether the plan has a financial improvement plan ("FIP") or a rehabilitation plan ("RP") which is either pending or has been implemented. - Our 2022 contributions as a percentage of total plan contributions were not available for any of our plans.
-For 2021, the International Union of Operating Engineers Local 825 annual report was not available, and the remainder of our multi-employer pension plan contributions did not represent more than 5% of the total plan contributions.
-For 2020, our multi-employer pension plan contributions did not represent more than 5% of the total plan contributions. - (4) Includes multi-employer pension plans acquired as part of the Petillo Acquisition.
-The contributions made in 2021 and 2020 were made by Petillo and not by Sterling.
+Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the orange zone are less than 80 percent funded and have an Accumulated Funding Deficiency in the current year or projected into the next six years, plans in the yellow zone are less than 80 percent funded and plans in the green zone are at least 80 percent funded. - (2) Indicates whether the plan has a financial improvement plan ("FIP") or a rehabilitation plan ("RP") which is either pending or has been implemented. - Our 2023 contributions as a percentage of total plan contributions were not available for any of our plans.
+For 2022, Heavy and General Construction Laborers Local 472 and Local 172 represented more than 5% of the total plan contributions, Pension Trust Fund for Operating Engineers Pension Plan did not represent more than 5% of the total plan contributions and the International Union of Operating Engineers Local 825 annual report was not available.
+For 2021, our multi-employer pension plan contributions did not represent more than 5% of the total plan contributions. - (4) Includes multi-employer pension plans acquired as part of the Petillo acquisition.
+The contributions made in 2022 and 2021 were made by Petillo and not by Sterling.

 The Company also contributes to multi-employer plans for annuity benefits covered under the defined contribution portion of the plans as well as health benefits.
-We made contributions to our multi-employer plans of \$18,847, \$14,905 and \$14,980 during 2022, 2021 and 2020, respectively, for these additional benefits.
+We made contributions to our multi-employer plans of \$18,709, \$18,847 and \$14,905 during 2023, 2022 and 2021, respectively, for these additional benefits.
 We currently have no intention of withdrawing from any of the multi-employer pension plans in which we participate.

-19. SUPPLEMENTAL CASH FLOW INFORMATION
+18. SUPPLEMENTAL CASH FLOW INFORMATION